DhanushSriniv/sql-data-warehouse-project/README.md

-# **📊SQL Data Warehouse and Analytics Project**
+# **📊End-to-End SQL Data Engineering Project for Contoso Retail**

-Welcome to the **SQL Data Warehouse and Analytics Project** repository!
-This is a comprehensive data warehousing solution demonstrating enterprise-grade design and implementation using the **Medallion Architecture** pattern.
+Welcome to the **End-to-End SQL Data Engineering Project** repository!
+This is a comprehensive data warehousing solution demonstrating enterprise-grade design and implementation using the **Medallion Architecture** pattern, and this includes end‑to‑end data engineering and SQL analytics solution built for a fictional retail company, Contoso Retail, to centralize sales data, improve data quality, and enable self‑service analytics across teams.

 ---

 ## 📋 Project Overview

-## Objective

-Build a scalable, production-ready data warehouse that consolidates sales, customer, and product data from heterogeneous sources (ERP and CRM systems) into a unified, analytics-ready repository.
+## Business Context & Objectives
+Contoso Retail operates multiple sales channels and maintains separate CRM and ERP systems.
+Data is fragmented, definitions differ between systems, and business users struggle to answer basic questions such as:
+  - Who are our most valuable customers?
+  - Which products and categories drive revenue and margin?
+  - How are sales trending across time and regions?
+This project delivers a SQL Server–based data platform that:
+  - Consolidates CRM and ERP data into a governed enterprise data warehouse.
+  - Cleanses and standardizes data via a Medallion (Bronze/Silver/Gold) architecture.
+  - Exposes an analytics‑ready star schema for BI and ad‑hoc analysis.
+  - Implements key SQL analytics to support Contoso’s sales, finance, and merchandising teams.

 ## Key Deliverables